tamasjung/maker/README.md

 # maker

-A Clojure library to explore dependency injection technique in a functional way.
+A Clojure library to explore inversion of control technique in a functional way.

 * It is
   * a macro;
   * experimental!!!
   * influenced by
-    * old dependency injection frameworks
+    * dependency injection frameworks
     * goal oriented programming
-    * declerative programming
+    * declarative programming
     * build tools
+    * data flow programming
-* It is not
+    * transducers
-  * a backtrack to OOP
-  * a build automation specific tool but probably it would be easy to use for

 ## Features

 * dependency tracking by looking for functions based on the parameter names
 * works across namespaces
-* handles
-  * iterations
-  * conditionals

 ## Possible future directions
-* other execution plans (the current one is depth-first serial)
-  * for parallel computing
-  * for asynchronous goals
+* asynchronous goals
 * adoption in ClojureScript
-* configurable mapping from parameter to maker function
-* pluggable extensions
-* special type checker

 ## Usage
 ```clj